 M. Iréne Ferrer Scholar Award In Gender-Specific Medicine

-2017 Winner of the M. Irené Ferrer Scholar Award in Gender-Specific Medicine, Dr. Elaine Wan
+2017 Winner of the M. Iréne Ferrer Scholar Award In Gender-Specific Medicine

 The Foundation for Gender-Specific Medicine and the Department of Medicine are pleased to announce the Call for Proposals for the annual M. Irené Ferrer Scholar Award in Gender-Specific Medicine.
 Dr. Ferrer was a cardiologist and medical educator who helped refine the cardiac catheter and electrocardiogram, which became diagnostic essentials in the treatment of heart disease.
 She joined the faculty of the College of Physicians and Surgeons in 1946, was promoted to the rank of Professor of Clinical Medicine in 1972, and became Professor Emeritus in 1981.
 She died in 2002 at the age of 89.
 Gender-specific medicine is the science of the differences between males and females, not an isolated study of females or women’s health, and its research encompasses all levels of investigation from basic bench research with cultured cells to clinical or epidemiological studies.